 “…people with dimming control reported higher ratings of lighting quality, overall environmental satisfaction, and

-“in research reported in Environmental News, absenteeism in a new Lockheed-Martin Corporation facility was found to drop
+“in the research reported in Environmental News, absenteeism in a new Lockheed-Martin Corporation facility was found to drop

 15% directly as a result of controlling the visual environment through daylighting.”